jnozzi/cocoadev.com/markdown/KeySupportingNSOutlineView.md

-Below is an General/NSOutlineView subclass which overloads keyDown: so that
+Below is an NSOutlineView subclass which overloads keyDown: so that

 * arrow left/right will collapse/expand current item,